DevTeam/Pure.DI/README.md

 ### Bindings

-It is possible to bind any number of types.
+It is possible to bind any number of contracts to an implementation.

 ``` CSharp
 DI.Setup()